-- Whether the recipient country has made a formal commitment to apply the rules of international humanitarian law and taken appropriate measures for their implementation; - Whether the recipient country has in place the legal, judicial and administrative measures necessary for the repression of serious violations of international humanitarian law; - Whether a recipient country which is, or has been, engaged in a armed conflict, has committed serious violations of international humanitarian law; - Whether a recipient country, which is or has been engaged in an armed conflict, has failed to take all feasible measures to prevent serious violations of international humanitarian law.
+- Whether the buyer country has made a formal commitment to apply the rules of international humanitarian law and taken appropriate measures for their implementation; - Whether the buyer country has in place the legal, judicial and administrative measures necessary for the repression of serious violations of international humanitarian law; - Whether a buyer country which is, or has been, engaged in an armed conflict, has committed serious violations of international humanitarian law; - Whether a buyer country, which is or has been engaged in an armed conflict, has failed to take all feasible measures to prevent serious violations of international humanitarian law.

-As mentioned above, the type of equipment to be exported does not seem to be in the main focus of the analysis, neither does the final user of this equipment, as Criterion Six is meant to avoid any kind of arms exports to those countries whose governments do not comply with international commitments.
+As mentioned above, the type of equipment to be exported does not seem to be in the main focus of the analysis, neither does the final user of this equipment, as Criterion Six is meant to avoid any exports of military equipment or technology to those countries whose governments do not comply with international commitments.

-In this framework, Criterion 1 of the Code of Conduct Best Practices (the "international commitment" Criterion) is of particular relevance.
+In this framework, Criterion One of the Common Position (the "international commitment" criterion) is of particular relevance.
 Thus Member States should also refer to it.

-A non-exhaustive list of international treaties is included in Annex II.
+A non-exhaustive list of international treaties is included in Annex II to this Section.